alankillip/lewisham-mutual/src/pages/resources/whatsapp-groups-by-area.md

-_It might be to get everybody to register their group [here](https://mutualaid.wiki/) and then people can search in the 'find a group' section_
+[... we could synchronise the data from the whats app tab with [mutualaid.wiki](https://mutualaid.wiki/) and then people can search in the 'find a group' section]

-We can still 'scrape' the information from the spreadsheet and display it here...